Lu3kyy/puppy-rest/README.md

 Tested at 1920px

 ###### Home Page
-- Nav links are too far apart and too far from the right
+- Nav links are too far apart and too far from the right                        (done)
-- Muzzles triple image does not reach the ends of the container
+- Muzzles triple image does not reach the ends of the container                 (done: need to update responsiveness for this photo)
-- Muzzles text is too large.
+- Muzzles text is too large.                                                    (styled text to be smaller)

 ###### About Page
 - About section is too thin, the prototype shows the image and story behind the grill section as wider